-The research was conducted following the tenets of the Declaration of Helsinki.
-The ethics committee for clinical research of Faculty of medicine Hasanuddin University and Dr. Wahidin Sudirohusodo hospital Makassar approved this study.
-The institutional ethical committee at the faculty of medicine Hasanuddin university accepted all study protocols (Ref#219/UN4.6.4.5.31/PP36/2021).
-Accordingly, written informed consent was taken from all participants.
-Besides, the authors have observed all ethical issues (including plagiarism, data fabrication and double publication).
+The research was conducted in accordance with the principles of the Declaration of Helsinki.
+The ethics committee for clinical research at the Faculty of Medicine, Hasanuddin University, and Dr. Wahidin Sudirohusodo Hospital, Makassar, approved this study (Ref#219/UN4.6.4.5.31/PP36/2021). ritten informed consent was obtained from all participants.
+Additionally, the authors have adhered to all ethical considerations, including preventing plagiarism, data fabrication, and double publication.

-Funding/support
+Funding/Support